 Cultural awareness should be applied in every aspect of marketing: in selling, label-printing, advertising, and promotion of products.
 It covers language, the lifestyle and the behavioural patterns of the people in the country of interest.
 Of course, the company should print in the local language, but that’s not where the language barrier ends.

 Companies have to be aware of what their brand names will do to their company image on foreign shores.
 As an example, Koreans pronounce Hyundai as "hi-yun-day" but when it comes to producing marketing advertisements in the US, it is pronounced "Hun-day" (sounds like Sunday).

-The change makes it easier for people in the US to pronounce the brand which is an important step to popularizing the car brand.
+The change makes it easier for people in the US to pronounce the brand, which is an important step in popularizing the car brand.
 At other times, the brand name means something else in the country for instance, the name for the baby food maker ‘Gerber’ is French for vomiting!
-Most of the time, the brand is rebranded under a different name to avoid embarassment.
+Most of the time, the brand is rebranded under a different name to avoid embarrassment.